Krogan77/PyChronos/readme.md

 # PyChronos

 ## Description
 My first public project.
-PyChronos is an application that lets you create and run several stopwatches simultaneously.
+PyChronos is a small application that lets you create and run several stopwatches simultaneously.
 It is designed to continue tracking time even after the application has been closed.

 ## Overview
 ![PyChronos Interface](/images/screenshot-demo.png)